Gyro monorail: Brennan's monorail

+In December 1909, the Brennan demonstrated the railcar to the Royal Society.
+It carried 40 people at a speed of 25 mph on a single-rail circular track that was 660 ft in circumference.
+The length, height, and width of the vehicle was 40 × 13 × 10 ft.

-The real public debut for Brennan's monorail was the Japan-British Exhibition at the White City, London in 1910.
+The public debut for Brennan's monorail was the Japan-British Exhibition at the White City, London in 1910.
 The monorail car carried 50 passengers at a time around a circular track at 20 mph.
 Passengers included Winston Churchill, who showed considerable enthusiasm.
 Interest was such that children's clockwork monorail toys, single-wheeled and gyro-stabilised, were produced in England and Germany.
 Although a viable means of transport, the monorail failed to attract further investment.
 Of the two vehicles built, one was sold as scrap, and the other was used as a park shelter until 1930.

 Scherl's car

 Just as Brennan completed testing his vehicle, August Scherl, a German publisher and philanthropist, announced a public demonstration of the gyro monorail which he had developed in Germany.
 The demonstration was to take place on Wednesday 10 November 1909 at the Berlin Zoological Gardens.